Jeffrey-Ede/Electron-Micrograph-Denoiser/README.md

 ## Dependencies

 This neural network was trained using TensorFlow and requires it and other common python libraries.
 Most of these libraries come with modern python distributions by default.
-If you don't some of these libraries, they can be installed using pip or another package manager.
+If you don't have some of these libraries, they can be installed using pip or another package manager.

 Libraries you need for both training and inference: